 Timers will be there to record the first finisher(s) times.

 Finish line volunteers will be there to cheer in / greet and congratulate the winner / first finisher(s).
 They will hand out medals, buckles, get finisher sweatshirts and name patches (for those that do not have them already) and start patches.
 Note that we do not do specific winner or age group awards beyond what what has been listed).
-Volunteers will also (for instance) help runners get off their feet, offer a blanket, fluids, answer questions etc. New for 2023 we will have bags of snacks to offer to the first finishers since the post race meal / chili does not start being served until 11:30AM.
+Volunteers will also (for instance) help runners get off their feet, offer a blanket, fluids, answer questions etc. We will have bags of snacks to offer to the first finishers since the post race meal / chili does not start being served until 11:30AM.
 Please let runners know what time Chili starts and invite them back after they get some rest.

 It is important to note that due to the time of day and where everything else is at with the race(s), the early 100 mile finishers are greeted with the quietest finish line and least amount of fanfare – an excited, warm and welcoming finish line crew goes a long ways to enhancing their experience.

-Note that on an average year we will only have around ten (10) 100 mile finishers under 24 hours, so, only 10 finishers before 8:00AM.
+Note that on an average year we will only have around ten (5) 100 mile finishers under 24 hours, so, only 5 finishers before 8:00AM.
 Some years we will only see about 15 100 mile runners before Noon.
 We expect the first marathon runners around 11:00AM – 11:30AM and the first 50 mile runners between 1:30PM and 3:00PM.

 New / additional finish line and finish area volunteers will start coming on around 9:00AM(ish) per THIS https://www.superiorfalltrailrace.com/volunteer-assignments/ (search ‘ Finish Line ‘ and ‘ Finish Area ‘ )